mattering-press/Hear-Here-Spatial-Practices/essays/freyja_perkins.md

 **NIRMAL PUWAR:** Thank you, Matthew.
 You mentioned embeddedness and the welcome that we provide, and we started our podcast at the welcome desk.
 So, Freyja wants to share something that Dr Hall's project left for the staff at the reception, and what's the title of this booklet?

 \[00:30:55\]

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/POD03_yellow_book.jpg left caption="'The Reception of Your Visually Impaired Visitor and the Use of the Touch and Hearing Centre' pamphlet (c.
+1988)" alt="'The Reception of Your Visually Impaired Visitor and the Use of the Touch and Hearing Centre' pamphlet (c.
+1988)"

 **FREYJA PERKINS:** So, the title of this small yellow booklet is _The Reception of Your Visually Impaired Visitor and the Use of the Touch and Hearing Centre_.